Afougue/DiodonEmblem/README.md

 # DiodonEmblem

-Hello
+DiodonEmblem is a small project to try the Processing IDE with my friend Bastian :)

-Small game to test the Java Processing IDE
+The goal is to reproduce a Fire Emblem game and to use some open source sprites from the game Duelyst